Special Needs

 - Community/peer relationships, and

-- Critical thinking / problem solving
+- Critical thinking / problem-solving

 SOCIAL SKILLS

 Social skills are behaviors and attitudes that help support the development of positive relationships with others through communication and cooperation.
-Social skills include problem-solving when engaged in a social interaction, body language, speaking, listening and responding to verbal, written or other forms of communication.
+Social skills include problem-solving when engaged in social interaction, body language, speaking, listening and responding to verbal, written or other forms of communication.
 The student will:

-- Be given opportunities to practice communication in a variety of settings and situations including one-on-one and group conversations, negotiations, and conflict resolutions.
+- Be given opportunities to practice communication in a variety of settings and situations, including one-on-one and group conversations, negotiations, and conflict resolutions.

 - Be given assistance in using problem-solving skills when difficult situations arise.